markdoliner/flickrmirrorer/README.md

 TODO
 ====
 * Mirror comments
-* Store order of photos in sets and photostream
+* Store order of photos in photostream
 * Store order of sets in collections
 * Remove local sets and collections that have been removed from Flickr